department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/onboard-tools-va-contractors.md

 # Tools Onboarding for VA Contractors

-**This document applies only to contractor working on the Veteran Tools Platform who are not DSVA's primary vendor contractor (or its subcontractors).**
+**This document applies only to VA contractors who are not DSVA's primary vendor contractor (or its subcontractors).**

 To work on the Veteran Tools Platform, each team member needs access to the VA Github organization and access to DSVA Slack channels.